-How Ryan On 'The O.C.'
-Changed From The First Episode To The Finale
+All The Ways Ryan Changed On 'The O.C.', From The First Episode To The Finale

 The first time we meet Ryan Atwood on The O.C. he is helping his brother steal a car.
 But soon, Sandy Cohen takes him in and turns his life upside down.
 It's easy to see how much the Cohen family changes Ryan's life, especially because the alternative is the teen dealing alone with his unpredictable mom and possibly ending up back in juvie.
 But Sandy does not deserve all the credit for Ryan's evolution.
 Ryan continued to change once he joined the Cohen family, and the Ryan in the first episode of The O.C. is different in a lot of ways than the one we see in the series finale.